Got a cluttered bathroom? Unleash the magic of the KonMari Method of Tidying.

 ‘Designate a place for each thing’ is a critical Kondo maxim, as it helps tidying be effortless and to become second nature.
 Kondo reasons, “the existence of an item without a home multiplies the chances that your space will become cluttered again.”
 We advise beginning with dirty clothes and used towels.
 They don’t belong on the floor or scattered in the bedroom or worse still, left carelessly on the bed.
 Designate a laundry basket where such items can be gathered immediately after use.
 Laundry baskets come in a range of designs, so pick one which is practical and meets your design sensibilities.
 Those who are sticklers for separating colours from whites can put in twin baskets to sort their laundry.
 As for Kondo, she too has a laundry basket that she keeps stored in her cupboard.
 Simple bathroom organiser ideas go a long way!

-Also, Explore more about Bathroom Cabinet Designs
+Also, check out Bathroom Cabinet Designs

 Secrets Of Sorting And Segregating